lindem/FirstContract/README.md

 - There's some redundancy in some checks.
 They are all built by combining the most elementary ones; it's not very DRY.
 Improve that.

 - A nicer API might be nice.
 Easier said than done.
-- maybe break out the contract types into other files.
-Not sure yet if that's already worth it; it's not that many yet.

 - allow for proper pre- and postcondition functions when figured out how to integrate them in a way that doesn't look uglier than this API currently looks.
-Yuck.

 ## DISCLAIMER

-Of course contracts do not absolve you from eventually writing proper error-checking code.
-It's just a tool, and a easy one to use.
 As the current form of contracts is fairly limited, these things cannot possibly do everything proper aspect-oriented programming can.
 But then, that wasn't the original intent.

+The original intent was to provide a means to easily add constraints checking code with (for developers) meaningful error messages as conveniently as possible.
+I'm lazy, so the less I have to type to do this, the more likely I will.
+Also, it was meant to be non-invasive -- if I had to directly edit the functions want to monitor, it's already unusable.

+Suggestions welcome.